apbouwens/apbouwens.github.io/_posts/2020-4-19-Receiving-NOAA-start.md

 - First, I want to improve the SNR a bit more.
 Right now, I'm picking up a useable signal when the satellite reaches 25 degrees above the horizon or so.
 I'm hoping that with an LNA and FM-bandstop filter, I'll be able to get some more SNR and suppress the FM radio interference I'm seeing when increasing the gain beyond 29.7 dB.

 - When I'll be able to get out of the house, I'd like to try if I can get a less obstructed view of the horizon and record larger images.
-Right now, I'm surrounded by other building which block large parts of the horizon
+Right now, I'm surrounded by other buildings which block large parts of the horizon.

 - Finally, I'd really like to do the decoding of the image myself, probably in Python.